Verizon/remotely/manual.md

 ## Endpoints

 Now that you have a `Remote` function and you know how to apply arguments (applying the function inside the `Remote` monad), we need to explore the next important primitive in *Remotely*: `Endpoint`.
 An `Endpoint` models the network locaiton of a specific server on a specific TCP port which can service function calls.
 Internally, `Endpoint` instances are modeled as a stream of `Endpoint`; doing this allows for a range of flexiblity around circuit breaking and load balencing.
-Users can either embrace this `Process[Task, Endpoint]` directly, or use some of the convenience functions outlined below:
+Users can either embrace this `Process[Task, Endpoint.Connection]` directly, or use some of the convenience functions outlined below:

 * `Endpoint.empty`: create an empty endpoint, with no reachable locations in the stream.